microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_securitycenter.md

 # Azure Arc Machines on Azure Security Center

-The following README will guide you on how to onboard an Azure Arc enabled Machine on to [Azure Security Center (ASC)](https://docs.microsoft.com/en-us/azure/security-center/), it will collect security-related configurations and event logs to recommend actions to improve your security posture.
+The following README will guide you on how to onboard an Azure Arc enabled Machine on to [Azure Security Center (ASC)](https://docs.microsoft.com/en-us/azure/security-center/), so you can start collecting security-related configurations as well as event logs as a way to recommend actions and improve your overall Azure security posture.

-In this guide, you will enable Security Center on a subscription and implement the Standard tier, which provides advanced threat protection and detection capabilities.
+In this guide, you will enable and configure Standard tier ASC on your Azure subscription, which will provide you with advanced threat protection (ATP) and detection capabilities.
 To complete this process you will:

-* Set the Log Analytics workspace where logs and events will be aggregated for analysis.
+* Setup the Log Analytics Workspace where logs and events will be aggregated for analysis.

 * Assign Security Center’s default security policies.

 * Review Azure Security Center's recommendations.

-* Apply recommended configurations on Azure Arc enabled Machines using ***Quick Fix*** remediations.
+* Apply recommended configurations on Azure Arc enabled Servers using the ***Quick Fix*** remediations.

 **Note: This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc.**